 This is a complex issue and a critical one.
 One of our jobs is to find as many parties to sue as possible to make sure you and your family are fully and adequately compensated.
 For our cases, our fire and explosion lawyers work with highly experienced investigators and cause-and-origin specialists.

 Here are some compelling facts from the United States Fire Administration:

-Cooking is the leading cause in the U.S. It is also the leading cause of injuries.
+- Cooking is the leading cause of house fires in the U.S. It is also the leading cause of injuries.
 Cooking flames often result from unattended cooking and human error, rather than mechanical failure of stoves or ovens.

 - Careless smoking is the leading cause of death.
 Smoke alarms and smolder-resistant bedding and upholstered furniture are significant deterrents.